vchen51/cse110-sp21-group20/specs/ci/howtogit.md

 Now that your local environment is set up, we can start working.

 ### Update the local repo
 At this point, your fork should not have any changes, staged or unstaged.
 Before you begin, make sure your fork is up-to-date.

+From `src/easify/`, you can run `npm run update`.
+This will update your repo.
+If changes were made, you may have to run `git commit` to finish the merge.

+OR

 Run:
-1. `git pull upstream master`
+1. `git pull --no-commit upstream master`
 This will first fetch the remote repository, then attempt to merge it into your local master.
 2. `git push`
 This will update your fork with the parent repo's changes, then push those changes into your local repo.